We had some yellowtail sashimi the other day so I made Yellowtail Sushi Roll as appetizer.

 Instructions

-- Line the edge of nori sheet at the bottom end of the bamboo mat.
-Grab the bottom edge of the bamboo mat while keeping the fillings in place with your fingers, roll into a tight cylinder.
+- Check that the bottom edges of the nori sheet and bamboo mat are aligned.
+Next, lift up the bottom edge of the mat and nori with your thumbs while holding the fillings in place with your fingers.
+Then, start rolling it into a tight cylinder.
 Lift the edge of the bamboo mat and continue to roll it forward while keeping gentle pressure on the mat.

 To Store